omotosodavid/Dad-Jokes/README.md

 https://github.com/davidomotoso/Api-Jokes.git
 ```

-2. Open the HTML file ( Api Jokes.html ) in your preferred web browser.
+2. Open the HTML file ( index.html ) in your preferred web browser.

 ### Usage

-1. Open the Api Jokes.html file in a web browser.
+1. Open the index.html file in a web browser.

 2. You will see a button labeled "Random Jokes" on the screen.